When your family travels, being away from your household's usual eating and sleeping

 Ask your doctor about medicines to prevent travel sickness.

-stomach problems can be common during travel.
-Often, they're caused by bacteria or
+can be common during travel.
+Often, they're caused by bacteria or other germs entering

-other germs entering the digestive tract, usually from contaminated food or water.
+the digestive tract, usually from contaminated food or water.
+Diarrhea is especially

 more quickly than adults.